majkinetor/au/README.md

 ## Updating all packages

 You can update all packages and optionally push them to the Chocolatey repository with a single command.
-Function `Update-AUPackages` (alias `updateall`) will iterate over `update.ps1` scripts and execute each.
-If it detects that package is updated it will try to push it.
+Function `Update-AUPackages` (alias `updateall`) will iterate over `update.ps1` scripts and execute each in a separate thread, using the specified number of threads (10 by default).
+If it detects that a package is updated it will optionally try to push it to the Chocolatey repository.

-For push to work, specify your Choocolatey API key in the file `api_key` in the script's directory (or its parent directory) or set environment variable `$Env:api_key`.
+For the push to work, specify your Choocolatey API key in the file `api_key` in the script's directory (or its parent directory) or set the environment variable `$Env:api_key`.

 This function is designed for scheduling.
-You can pass it a number of options, save a script and call it via task scheduler.
+You can pass it a number of options, save as a script and call it via task scheduler.
 For example, you can get notified about possible errors during packages update procedure - if the update procedure fails for any reasons there is an option to send an email with results as an attachment in order to investigate the problem.

 You can use the following script as a prototype - `update_all.ps1`: